Awapuni, Palmerston North

-Awapuni is an area and council ward of Palmerston North, Manawatū-Whanganui, New Zealand.
+Awapuni is a suburb of Palmerston North, Manawatū-Whanganui, New Zealand.
 It is located south west of Palmerston North Central.
 The New Zealand Ministry for Culture and Heritage gives a translation of "blocked-up river" for Awapuni.
+A memorial to the New Zealand Army Medical Corps is located at the Awapuni Racecourse.

 Te Hotu Manawa Marae and its Tūturu Pumau meeting house are located in Awapuni.
 It is a tribal meeting ground for the Rangitāne hapū of Ngāti Kapuārangi, Ngāti Rangiaranaki, Ngāti Rangitepaia, Ngāti Hineaute and Ngāti Tauira.